helenahan37/time-tracker/README.md

-# time-tracker

-A react time-tracker app
+# YOYO Task Time Tracker APP

+A React time-tracker application, utilizing Firebase and ReactJS, which enables users to log task duration by adjusting task statuses.
+This application employs Firebase as its backend to handle customer authentication and manage real-time databases, utilizing Firebase's CRUD (Create, Read, Update, Delete) operations.

 # tech track

 1. Styling: tailwind css
 2. Navigation: react-router dom
 3. Backend: Firebase

-# Features:

-This app uses Firebase as the backend for managing customer authentication and manages real-time databases with Firebase's CRUD operations.
+4. Frontend: ReactJS

-Key Features:
+# Key Features:

 1. Users can directly log into the app using their Google email
 2. Customers can manage tasks' status and view the total time spent weekly and monthly on created tasks